 I’m lucky for being able to visit some of Italy’s most gorgeous towns, yet there are still a lot of interesting places in this country I haven’t explored yet.
-I’m pretty sure that in every new town I’ll visit someday, I’ll most likely be mesmerised over Italy’s charm all over again.
+I’m pretty sure that in every new town I’ll visit someday, I’ll most likely be mesmerized over Italy’s charm all over again.

-For now, I can share with you our experiences in visiting these lovely Italian towns — Genoa, Cinque Terre, Pisa, Lucca, Tuscany, Florence, Siena, Verona and Venice.
+For now, I can share with you our experiences in visiting these lovely Italian towns — Genoa, Cinque Terre, Pisa, Lucca, Tuscany, Florence, Siena, Verona, and Venice.